eZmaxinc/eZmax-SDK-swift5/docs/ObjectEzsigndocumentAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let pkiEzsigndocumentID = 987 // Int | The unique ID of the Ezsigndocument
+let pkiEzsigndocumentID = 987 // Int |
 let eDocumentType = "eDocumentType_example" // String | The type of document to retrieve.
 1. **Initial** Is the initial document before any signature were applied.
 2. **Signed** Is the final document once all signatures were applied.
 3. **Proofdocument** Is the evidence report.
 4. **Proof** Is the complete evidence archive including all of the above and more.

 // Retrieve a URL to download documents.